 - Switch the attachment to a dough hook and knead for 3-5 minutes on medium-low speed.
 Check to see if the dough is kneaded enough by using the windowpane test.
 Break off a lump of dough and stretch it between the thumb and forefinger of each hand to create a windowpane.
 If the dough is translucent in places without breaking, it has been kneaded enough.
 If not, knead for a minute longer and check again.

-- Turn out the dough onto a floured surface and punch it down all over to knock out the gas pockets.
+- Punch down the proved dough all over to knock out the gas pockets.

 - Pat the dough into a 9-inch wide rectangle.
 Roll it up tightly from one of the short ends and place in the prepared loaf pan.